About Us

 Sir Charles Norwood

-Whilst out driving in his mayoral car, Sir Charles came across a man injured and cold lying on the footpath in Lambton Quay.
+While out driving in his mayoral car, Sir Charles came across a man injured and cold, lying on the footpath in Lambton Quay.

 “Has anyone sent for an ambulance?” he calls to the crowd standing around the injured man.
 The answer comes that none can be found, so Sir Charles takes off his coat, and lays it over the man while waiting for an ambulance from the Harbour Board.